Skip to main content

 Modern medical spa treatment room representing patient data medspas must protect under HIPAA

-And in 2026, the rules are about to get tougher.
+In 2026, the rules are about to get tougher.
 The U.S. Department of Health and Human Services (HHS) has proposed the biggest HIPAA Security Rule overhaul since 2013, with encryption, multi-factor authentication, and network segmentation on track to become explicitly mandatory.
-Once the rule is finalized, covered entities — yes, including medspas — will have roughly 240 days to comply.
+Once the rule is finalized, covered entities, including medspas, will have roughly 240 days to comply.

 Here's a plain-English guide to HIPAA compliance for medspas in 2026: what's changing, why it matters, and the five things to do right now.

 Medspas sit in an awkward spot.
-You operate like a retail business — bookings, packages, gift cards, social-media-driven marketing — but you create the same kind of patient records as a doctor’s office: treatment notes, photos, allergies, medication history, and credit-card data.
+You operate like a retail business, with bookings, packages, gift cards, and social-media marketing, but you create the same kind of patient records as a doctor's office: treatment notes, photos, allergies, medication history, and credit-card data.

 Translation: HIPAA compliance for medspas isn't paperwork.
 It's brand protection.

-• No more “addressable” safeguards.
-Today, encryption and several other controls are technically optional if you can document why they aren’t reasonable.
-The proposed rule removes that loophole — everything becomes required.
+• No more "addressable" safeguards.
+Today, encryption and several controls are technically optional if you document why they aren't reasonable.
+The proposed rule removes that loophole: everything becomes required.

 • Mandatory encryption of ePHI at rest and in transit.